About

 Life is increasingly uncertain and complex—it easily throws us off-balance, leaving us vulnerable to symptoms like depression, now a leading illness, according to WHO (World Health Organization).
 And in the times that we live in, there may be anxiety from climate change, economic losses and political conflict.

-Studies show the efficacy of mindfulness in dealing with a range of conditions such as depression, anxiety, and addiction, and in boosting skilled leadership and productivity in workplaces.
+Studies show the efficacy of mindfulness in dealing with a range of conditions such as depression, anxiety, and addiction, and in elevating compassionate leadership and productivity in workplaces.
 This is because mindfulness activates different parts of the brain, boosts neuroplasticity, and reduces the size of the amygdala (“reaction”, emotional center of the brain).
-Healthy workplaces support the economy especially when there work-related mental health problems that lead to absenteeism and “quiet quitting”.
+Healthy workplaces reduces problems like staff turnover and absenteeism.

 Emerging evidence also suggests that mindfulness could delay cognitive impairment such as dementia.